 Investment firm Onex holds equity interests in companies across several industries in North America.
 It mainly focuses on manufacturing and health care, but has holdings in the financial services, building products, and transportation sectors.
 While large-cap private equity is its biggest segment, the company also invests in debt and credit securities and real estate, including real estate investment trusts, commercial real estate loans, and residential developments.
 Its ONCAP family of private equity funds invests in mid-cap firms.
-Altogether, Onex has some $10 billion in third-party capital under management and about $14 billion in all.
-Onex bought US insurance brokerage firm USI for $2.3 billion.
+Altogether, Onex has some $11.8 billion in third-party capital under management and about $14.1 billion in all.
+Onex also owns US insurance brokerage firm USI.

 When considering acquisitions, Onex seeks out growth investments, restructurings, and subsidiaries or divisions being sold by large corporations.
 It prefers to take a controlling position in its holdings, which enables it to make strategic decisions, though Onex does not usually get involved in the day-to-day activities of its companies.

-In late 2014 it agreed to pay up to $4.6 billion ffor Swiss packaging company SIG Combibloc.
+In late 2014 it agreed to pay up to $4.6 billion for Swiss packaging company SIG Combibloc.
 Onex subsidiary USI also in 2014 agreed to acquire more than 40 insurance brokerage and consulting locations nationwide from financial services company Wells Fargo & Company.